logicly-au/pmhc-mds-user-documentation/doc/faqs/system/data-entry.rst

 that would have been entered if the participant had attended the session.

-You can decide to enter as much information as possible within a no show form, as long as it meet the 'No Show' :ref:`validation guidelines for a service contact <service-contact-current-validations>`.
+You can decide to enter as much information as possible within a no show form, as long as it meet the 'No Show' `validation guidelines for a service contact <https://docs.pmhc-mds.com/en/v1/data-specification/validation-rules.html#service-contact-current-validations>`_.

-Refer to :ref:`service-contact-data-elements`.
+Refer to `Service Contact <https://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#service-contact-data-elements>`_.

 .. _client-referred-elsewhere-faq: